Budgeting for a Robust Internet Marketing Strategy in 2007

 Hoteliers need a comprehensive Internet Marketing Strategy, rather than a fragmented and incomplete Internet marketing effort with ad hoc initiatives.
 Focusing only on certain aspects of the hotel Internet presence in isolation of the overall Internet marketing and distribution strategy will result in serious underutilization of the direct channel and missed revenue generating opportunities.

 An effective Internet Marketing strategy utilizes all the market resources and channels available on the Internet.
 This includes implementing a robust website optimization strategy, eCRM strategy, search marketing strategy, email marketing strategy, strategic linking, online sponsorships, consumer generated media, and display advertising.
 All of these strategies are well within the hoteliers’ reach.

-About the authors: Max Starkov is Chief eBusiness Strategist and Jason Price is EVP at Hospitality eBusiness Strategies (HeBS) www.Hospitalityebusiness.com.
+Max Starkov is Chief eBusiness Strategist and Jason Price is EVP at Hospitality eBusiness Strategies (HeBS) www.Hospitalityebusiness.com.
 Based in New York City, HeBS is the leading Internet distribution and marketing strategy consulting firm for the hospitality and travel verticals.
 HeBS has pioneered many best practices in Internet marketing in hospitality.
 HeBS specializes in helping hoteliers build their Internet distribution and marketing strategies, increase online sales and customer loyalty, improve ADRs and establish interactive relationships with their customers.
 A diverse client portfolio of over 350 top tier major hotel brands, multinational hospitality corporations, hotel management and representation companies, franchisees and independent hotels and resorts, has sought and successfully taken advantage of their eBusiness expertise.
-You can reach our consultants at (212)752-8186 or email@example.com.
+You can reach our consultants at (212)752-8186 or [email protected].